Label-efficient Time Series Representation Learning: A Review: Cross-domain Learning

 \subsubsection{Distance-based Methods}

 The main idea behind distance-based UDA is to minimize a distance measure between the source and target distributions so that the model can learn to generalize to the target domain.
 There are several distance metrics, e.g., Maximum Mean Discrepancy (MMD) \cite{mmd} and Correlation Alignment (CORAL) \cite{coral}, that have been used in the visual UDA works.
+For example, the MMD loss is a non-parametric measure of the distance between the source and target domain distributions:

-However, since they are found to be less effective in mitigating the large distribution shift, some works modified these measures to achieve better performance.
+where \(\phi\) represents the mapping of features to a high-dimensional space, aiming to minimize the difference in distributions of the source and target domains in this space.
+However, since these distance measures are found to be less effective in mitigating the large distribution shift, some works modified these measures to achieve better performance.
 For example, AdvSKM refines the MMD measure to be suitable for time series, by updating the inner kernel of MMD to become a hybrid spectral kernel network \cite{advskm}.
 In addition, \citet{ts_cov_shift} pretrain the model on the unlabeled target domain data, then train an optimal transport jointly with CORAL to transform the source to the target domain.
 They also measure the class-wise similarity between the source and target embeddings to select the best transformation and use it to classify transformed embedding with the target domain model.
-Also, SASA considers the variant information in time series and learns the sparse associative structure by studying the causal structure of time series variables, with building on top of an LSTM architecture \cite{sasa_ts}.